Joe Biden Tweets Video Knocking Donald Trump For Squandering A Growing Economy

 — Joe Biden (@JoeBiden) August 5, 2020

 Biden, who boasts 7.7 million followers on Twitter, saw varied replies to his post.
-Some pointed to the strong economic numbers prior to the COVID-19 pandemic, while others threw their support behind the former VP.
+Some pointed to the strong numbers prior to the COVID-19 pandemic, while others threw their support behind the former VP.

 “You’ll get us back to normal.
 I’m with Joe!” one supporter responded.